Agoric/documentation/main/javascript-modifications/lockdown.md

 ### Background

-Many JavaScript engines show voluminous error stacks, containing many stack frames of infrastructure functions which are usually irrelevant for disagnosing bugs.
+Many JavaScript engines show voluminous error stacks, containing many stack frames of infrastructure functions which are usually irrelevant for bug diagnosis.
 The SES-shim's`console`, with `consoleTaming` set to `'safe'`, is even more voluminous.
 It displays "deep stack" traces, tracing back through the [eventually sent messages](https://github.com/tc39/proposal-eventual-send) from other turns of the event loop.